ETS-Hashemi/projects/SwarmMaze/README.md

-#  Swarmaze
+#  SwarmMaze

-**Swarmaze** is a Python-based visualizer for classical pathfinding algorithms in 2D grid mazes.
+**SwarmMaze** is a Python-based visualizer for classical pathfinding algorithms in 2D grid mazes.
 It lays the groundwork for advanced systems in **3D multi-agent trajectory planning**, intended for AI agents, robotics, and swarm simulations.

 ---